akinerkisa/GoNMF/README.md

 NoMoreForbidden is a tool that tries various techniques to bypass forbidden(403) pages on websites and presents their results to the user.
 Now with GO.

+> [!NOTE]
+> You can try this tool with https://github.com/akinerkisa/renikApp 403 vulnerable page section.

 ## Installation
 <code>git clone https://github.com/akinerkisa/GoNMF</code>
 <p><code>cd GoNMF</code></p>